shaoyi1997/shaoyi1997.github.io/content/education/NUS/index.md

 - Achieved Highest Distinction (CAP: 4.69 / 5)
 - With distinction in Software Engineering and Parallel Computing focus areas
-- Undertook dissertation on performance evaluation of parallel workloads on modern virtualization technologies in single node and cluster environments
+- Undertook dissertation on performance evaluation of parallel workloads on modern virtualization technologies in single node and cluster Linux environments
 - Notable modules taken:
   - CS2103T Software Engineering (A)
   - CS3211 Parallel and Concurrent Programming (A)